EICR Chelmsford Landlords Electrical Inspections & Certificates

 The testing ensures your electrical system and all electrical appliances in your property are safe for your tenants.

-- If you’re a landlord ensure you have an EICR at the start of every tenancy and every five years
+- If you’re a landlord, ensure you have an EICR at the start of every tenancy and every five years.

-- If you’re a tenant, make sure your landlord has carried out an EICR and does so every five years
+- If you’re a tenant, make sure your landlord has carried out an EICR and does so every five years.

-Homeowners & House Buyers
+EICRs For Homeowners & House Buyers

 Types Of Electrical Inspection